South Carolina consistently ranks as one of the top five states in the U.S. to do business in.

 - Registered agent contact information

 - Company management structure

-The LLC management structure clause is important because it tells the state how your LLC will be operated.
+The LLC management structure clause is important because it tells the state how your LLC will operate.
 Some LLCs are managed by their owners, who are called members.
 Others elect to hire an external person instead of the members to manage the business.